mvolkmann/blog/src/htmx.md

 - By default all content must come from the domain of this web app.
 - An exception is made for images which can come from any `https` URL.

-Will this CSP in place, all JavaScript libraries including htmx will need to be downloaded and served from the web app domain.
+With this CSP in place, all JavaScript libraries including htmx will need to be downloaded and served from the web app domain.

 For more detail on what can be specified in a CSP, see the MDN {% aTargetBlank